-- 1.1 The National University of Ireland (NUI) is a federal university established under the Irish Universities Act 1908 and restructured under the 1997 Universities Act.
-NUI is a designated awarding body (DAB) named in the Qualifications and Quality Assurance (Education and Training) Act 2012 (hereafter referred to as the 2012 Act) with the authority in law to award degrees and other qualifications to linked providers. - 1.2 NUI is also empowered under its charter and by statute to recognise other institutions of higher education, referred to as recognised colleges, and to award degrees and other qualifications in those institutions. - 1.3 This policy refers to the awarding of research degrees in the recognised colleges.
-The associated regulations and procedures are intended to ensure that the recognised colleges offer high academic and student support standards in research degrees that are comparable to those in the NUI constituent universities and reflect good practice nationally and internationally.
+- 1.1 The National University of Ireland (NUI) is a university established under the Irish Universities Act 1908 and restructured under the 1997 Universities Act.
+NUI comprises, in law, four autonomous constituent universities.
+Separately from these, NUI is a Designated Awarding Body (DAB) named in the Qualifications and Quality Assurance (Education and Training) Act 2012 (hereafter referred to as the 2012 Act) with the authority in law to award degrees and other qualifications. - 1.2 NUI is also empowered under its charter and by statute to recognise other institutions of higher education, referred to as Recognised Colleges, and to award degrees and other qualifications in those institutions. - 1.3 The Senate is the Governing Body of the National University and approves the recognition of institutions as Recognised Colleges of the University.
+The Senate also approves all academic programmes leading to qualifications of the University in the Recognised Colleges. - 1.4 This policy refers to the awarding of research degrees in the Recognised Colleges.
+The associated regulations and procedures are intended to ensure that these Colleges offer high academic and student support standards in research degrees that are comparable to those in the NUI constituent universities and reflect good practice nationally and internationally. - 1.5 This policy and associated regulations and procedures should be considered as supplementary to NUI's regulations and procedures governing the approval of taught programmes leading to NUI degrees and other qualifications in the Recognised Colleges.1